 Kirsch’s forthcoming book examines corporate responses to critique.
 Mining Capitalism: The Relationship between Corporations and their Critics compares mining conflicts in Melanesia and other parts of the world.
 The book is being published by the University of California Press and is scheduled for release in June, 2014.

-Professor Kirsch has consulted widely on indigenous rights and environmental issues, including work on mining and property rights in the Solomon Islands, compensation for damages caused by nuclear weapons testing in the Marshall Islands, and conservation and development in the Lakekamu River Basin of Papua New Guinea.
-From 2000-2002, Kirsch was a participant in a collaborative research project on cultural property rights at the University of Cambridge.
-He subsequently received an ESRC-SSRC collaborative research fellowship to join a project on extractive conflicts in Latin America.
-Kirsch also collaborates with Amerindian communities in Suriname on the impact of bauxite mining and a court case on indigenous land rights.
-These projects are the focus of Kirsch’s next book, Engaged Anthropology Backstage: Politics and Reflexivity beyond the Text, which he will begin writing during his sabbatical in Winter 2014.
+Professor Kirsch has consulted widely on indigenous rights and environmental issues, including compensation for damages caused by nuclear weapons testing in the Marshall Islands, conservation and development in the Lakekamu River Basin of Papua New Guinea, and mining and property rights in the Solomon Islands.
+From 2000-2003, Kirsch participated in a collaborative research project on cultural property rights at the University of Cambridge.
+He subsequently joined a research project at the University of Manchester on extractive conflicts in the Latin America.
+Kirsch also collaborates with Amerindian communities in Suriname on the impact of bauxite mining and as an expert witness for a case before the Inter-American Court of Human Rights on indigenous land rights.
+These projects are the subject of Kirsch’s next book, Engaged Anthropology Backstage: Politics and Reflexivity beyond the Text, which he will begin writing during his forthcoming sabbatical in Winter 2014.